Tiles, c.1963-on

 The Longleat Gallery backstamp (below) was probably commisioned by the Longleat Safari Park.

 Below: Typical embossed marks found on tiles.
 Carter Tiles was the parent company of Carter Stabler Adams & Co., which was best known as the forerunner for Poole Pottery.
 Pilkington Tiles took over Carter Tiles, so tiles with this mark could be later editions.
-Some tiles have been noted
+Some tiles have been noted with an embossed P + C. The last one featured here is obscured by glaze, but is marked Hereford Tiles Ltd.

 The 'Best of British' label signifies an outlet selling the Kenneth Townsend tiles.